lkwilson/sys-config/README.md

 setupcon
 ```

+## There's also a way to configure caps lock to be ctrl, but not sure how yet

 # Configure IP Addresses

 `netplan` lets you configure network and lets you connect to wifi, so that's my